 Celebrating our 100th Anniversary

-Play the video "Standing on the Shoulders" by singer/songwriter Joyce Rouse while reading the quotes of the women appearing in this video.
-Enjoy!
+And enjoy the video "Standing on the Shoulders" by singer/songwriter Joyce Rouse while reading the quotes of the women appearing in this video.

 Used with permission of Rouse House LLC.